-Not every celebrity knew from the get-go they wanted to be a performer, so by the time they got to college, their sights weren't set on studying theater or film or anything close.
-In fact, in many cases, their sights were set in totally different directions, which means there are plenty of celebrities with weird college degrees.
-These degrees don't make a lot of sense now, given their jobs as performers, but at one time, these celebrities considered other jobs that didn't involve being in the limelight.
+Not every celebrity knew from the get-go they wanted to perform.
+Many future stars arrive at college without their sights set on studying performing arts.
+In fact, they often go in a completely different direction, resulting in plenty of celebrities with weird college degrees.
+The choices may not make much sense now, but these celebrities once considered jobs that didn't involve the limelight.

-Among this list of weirdest celebrity college degrees are an adult film star with a master's in education, a rock icon who also happens to be an astrophysicist, and a comedy legend with a master's in electrical engineering.
-Surely their careers worked out a little differently than they'd originally planned, but it's doubtful that any of them are complaining – especially the celebrities who had weird jobs before they were famous.
-Plus, not a single one has to worry about repaying those student loans for degrees they'll never use.
+The weirdest celebrity college degrees include an adult film star with a master's in education, a rock icon who's also an astrophysicist, and a comedy legend who studied electrical engineering.
+While their careers worked out a little differently than originally planned, it's doubtful any of them mind - especially the celebrities who worked weird jobs before getting famous.
+Regardless, not a single one needs to worry about repaying student loans for degrees they'll never use.

-Arguably the world's most (in)famous adult male performer, Ron Jeremy's academic background is nothing short of surprising.
-Jeremy holds a Master of Education in Special Education from Queens College.
+Arguably the world's most famous adult performer, Ron Jeremy's academic background may come as a surprise.
+Jeremy holds a Master of Education in special education from Queens College.

 Jeremy's detour into adult films started as a purely financial decision.
 "I quit teaching because I was making no money," he said.

-Queen's Brian May earned a Bachelor of Science in Physics, with honors, in the '70s.
-In 2007, he returned to finish up his PhD in Astrophysics at the same university, Imperial College London.
-His doctoral thesis was on the motions of interplanetary dust.
+Queen's Brian May earned a Bachelor of Science in physics, with honors, in the '70s.
+In 2007, he returned to finish his PhD in astrophysics at the same university, Imperial College London.
+His doctoral thesis tackled the motions of interplanetary dust.